 Union: 00 - Non Union, Exempt or Temporary

-B.A. and minimum 3 years professional experience required.
-Experience with project management/coordination required.
+B.A. and minimum of 3 years related professional experience required.
+Previous experience in project management.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.